This website uses cookies

 One of those advantages is a larger interior than other aircraft in its class.
 The cabin is five feet, five inches high and five feet, six inches wide, just two or three inches short of the average cabin size for midsize jets.
 The ample headroom and shoulder space create a comfortable environment for up to six passengers.
 The Beechcraft Premier I interior is also designed with aesthetics in mind, with ergonomic seating, generous storage space and large windows that let in plenty of natural light.

-The Premier I aircraft is also manoeuvrable enough to land at airports with shorter runways, making it a versatile choice for leisure trips to remote spots.
-Finally, the aircraft's clever engineering makes it a fuel-efficient choice in its class as well.
+The aircraft is also manoeuvrable enough to land at airports with shorter runways, making it a versatile choice for leisure trips to remote spots.
+In addition, the aircraft’s engineering makes it a fuel-efficient choice in its class as well.

 “We envision the Premier I will become one of our most requested aircraft because of its speed, luxury interior, fuel efficiency and versatility,” says Riley.
 “We welcome it to the RAI Jets charter fleet.”